-What Can a Handyman Do in Fayetteville, North Carolina?
+What Can a Handyman Do Without a License in Fayetteville, North Carolina?

 For Fayetteville (Cumberland County), North Carolina does not have a “handyman license,” but it DOES require a state General Contractor license when a job is $40,000 or more (labor + materials) for most building trades.
 Under that threshold you can do many small repair/maintenance jobs, but electrical, plumbing, HVAC and gas work generally require their own state trade licenses and permits regardless of job size.